bjconlan/pccwglobal-demo/README.md

 introduction of the appropriate maven dependencies but decided it keep it simple)

-As the requirements of the task are quite small I've implemented the application using a a fairly familiar package structure and focused on brevity and comments over completeness (that being the omission of explicit request/response payloads, domain/model conversion & business logic layers) making the application easier to read for the evaluator.
+As the requirements of the task are quite small I've implemented the application using a familiar package structure and focused on brevity and comments over completeness (that being the omission of explicit request/response payloads, domain/model conversion & business logic layers) making the application easier to read for the evaluator.
 (Naturally in a larger application design things would be scoped as appropriate).